CAST-Extend/com.castsoftware.castimaging-v3.kubernetessetup/README-Azure-AKS.md

 **2. Network Setting**

- - Prepare a CDN like Azure Front Door, Ingress Service, Application Gateway or a web server (e.g., NGINX) as a reverse proxy to host the console-gatewayservice (with a DNS i.e castimagingv3.com).
+ - Prepare a CDN like Ingress Service, Application Gateway or a web server (e.g., NGINX) as a reverse proxy to host the console-gatewayservice (with a DNS i.e castimagingv3.com).
 The DNS should also have an SSL certificate.
  	- If you plan to use an Azure Application Gateway, important instructions can be found in Azure-ApplicationGateway-for-CastImaging.pdf
  - Update the _FrontEndHost_ variable in values.yaml
  	- FrontEndHost: https://dev.imaginghost.com